 - Instant win comps with thousands of smaller prizes are great to keep your spirits up – look for the word WIN on packaging in supermarkets, and check out my tips for winning purchase-necessary comps.

-- If you love books, Goodreads, World Book Day and Toppsta (kids) have loads of easy prize draws to enter – see my post on competitions for bookworms
+- If you love books, World Book Day and Toppsta (kids) have loads of easy prize draws to enter – see my post on competitions for bookworms

 - Cut down on the sharing.
 Most new compers I see on Facebook have a profile full of Like & Share comps – these are exceptionally hard to win, as they are seen by thousands of people!
 If you find a comp where you don’t want the prize, definitely share it!
 But if you really want to win, don’t go posting it on Facebook, Twitter and forums so everyone else can join in.
 It’s nice to share, but it reduces your chance of a win significantly.
 You’ll have more success with the like/comment comps on Facebook, or the ‘reply with…’ comps on Twitter.

 - Sometimes new compers miss news of a win because they don’t know where to look!
 Search your email inbox and junk folders for ‘congratulations’ or ‘winner’ and if you enter Facebook comps, search for your name in the Competition Winners group.